3rrogix/Scholarship-Engine/README.md

 For testing without submitting forms, use `python main.py --test`.
 This will simulate filling but not actually submit.

+The program opens a visible Chrome browser to show the filling process.
+After each scholarship, it waits for user input to continue.
+If errors occur, it prompts for actions like retry or quit.

 ## Setup

 1. Install dependencies: `pip install -r requirements.txt`